 The simple design of Dr. Tillman’s stent means that a trained vascular surgeon isn’t needed to deploy the stent.
 He has also developed magnetic sensors that aid in deploying and tracking the stent’s position in the body in the field, without the need for sophisticated operating room equipment.

-For hospitals, the ability to deploy the retrievable stents means that residents and general surgeons can use them in the case of trauma or to triage multiple victims in situations like mass shootings.
+For hospitals, the ability to deploy the retrievable stents means that resident physicians and general surgeons can use them in the case of trauma or to triage multiple victims in situations like mass shootings.

 Dr. Tillman saw firsthand how a mass shooting strains the resources of an emergency department when victims from the 2018 Pittsburgh synagogue shooting arrived at his hospital.
 His colleagues stood by ready to triage multiple victims who would arrive at the same time.
 Having retrievable stents as another tool in the trauma kit would buy more time for doctors as they treated multiple trauma patients at once.